Guardia de Honor: Government response

 Response in the affected provinces was severe.
 General Francisco Macabulos, military commander of Pangasinan and Tarlac, blamed disturbances on the "friar-instigated Guardia de Honor, who sought nothing but the disturbance of the established order".
 Known Guardias were arrested and tried in military courts while promising amnesty to those who would surrender.
 He also ordered the disarming of the civilian population lest they also join the movement.
 A cordon sanitaire was thrown around the province of Tarlac and martial law was declared, hampering Republican efforts to combat the Americans by forcing them to dedicate troops in Tarlac.
 Efforts to withdraw detachments from Tarlac were futile, with guerillas ready to attack any poblacion left defenseless.

 The response from the government in Malolos was more cautious.
 The Secretary of Agriculture, perhaps aware of the religious nature of the unrest, suggested that Gregorio Aglipay be sent to calm the province.
 Troops were sent to guard only the towns, using a policy of attraction to get the peasants to return to a peaceful life.
 This approach did not work, and popular unrest in the provinces only grew.
 Leaders would refer to themselves as "Brigadier General" and employ a strategy of terror to drain resources and popular support from the government.
 This, along with urgent letters from General Macabulos, spurred the government to adopt a policy of assassinating the leaders of the popular uprising.

 Pedro Perdoche, a former corporal in the Guardia Civil and a suspected cabecilla of the Guardia de Honor, was acknowledged as one of the leaders in the Camiling uprising.
-On January 1899, Tranquilino Paguirigan, Camiling's presidente, and some military officials plotted to have him assassinated.
+In January 1899, Tranquilino Paguirigan, Camiling's presidente, and some military officials plotted to have him assassinated.
 They invited him and his men to a party on the pretext that the local officials of Camiling were ready to join him.
 Pedroche accepted, and during the merrymaking, he and his men were massacred.
 This event was publicized around different towns in hopes of quelling the rebellion, but this had no effect.
 By the end of February 1899, the trouble had become serious enough to be considered a general uprising.
 The town of San Carlos, Pangasinan, for example, tried to request reinforcements to defend its 23,000 inhabitants against "those who call themselves discontented or oppressed and Guards of Honor."